TheSpaceDevs/.github/profile/README.md

 out of 4 launches from this location.
 The launch status is currently *Go* 🟩 .
 The mission type is
-*Test Flight* and the payload will be injected into *a Sun-Synchronous Orbit
+*Test Flight* and the payload will be injected into *a Low Earth Orbit
-(SSO)*.
+(LEO)*.
 <br>
 <blockquote>
-  Second flight of the KSLV-II "Nuri" launch vehicle, carrying a dummy Payload of 1500 kg to sun-synchronous orbit.
+  Second flight of the KSLV-II "Nuri" launch vehicle, carrying a dummy performance verification satellite (PVSAT) Payload of 1500 kg to sun-synchronous orbit.

+The mission will in addition launch four Cubesats:
+- CubeSat (6U) STEP Cube Lab-II
+- CubeSat (3U) SNUGLITE-II
+- CubeSat (3U) MIMAN
+- CubeSat (3U) RANDEV
 </blockquote>

 <p float="left" align="center">